 Perfect Day Foods is a San Francisco-based cellular agriculture company making milk from cell culture.
-Isha (our CEO) founded Muufri (as it was then known, until they rebranded as Perfect Day in August 2016) with Ryan and Perumal in April 2014.
+Isha (our Executive Director) founded Muufri (as it was then known, until they rebranded as Perfect Day in August 2016) with Ryan and Perumal in April 2014.
 As of 2016, they've raised over $2 million, made their first prototype, and have directed considerable interest and funding to the field of cellular agriculture through their huge press exposure.

 Perumal Gandhi holds an early prototype of Muufri's cow-free milk.

 April 15, 2014

 I emailed two New Harvest volunteers that had never met each other before with an idea.
 Did they want to start a company to produce milk in cell culture?